loganripplinger/mtpb/README.md

 Runs a website that allows users to invite a bot to their Jackbox Murder Trivia Party game by sending a room code.

+**This was not written with quality code.
+It created fast and dirty.**
 **The bot is primative and currently chooses random answers.**

 This library is intended to either: